boldbi/bold-bi-docs/docs/faq/how-to-customize-side-bar-menu.md

    ![Restart IIS](/static/assets/faq/images/restart-bold-bi-in-iis.png)

-3. If the user does not have any kind of permission in the sense, the dashboards and pinboards options will be displayed.
+3. If the user does not have any kind of permission, the dashboards and pinboards options will be displayed.

    ![No Permission User Login](/static/assets/faq/images/no-permission-user-login.png)

-4. Hide the `Pinboards` option by setting the **ShowMenu** to **false** for the node **Pinboard** in the `custom_ui.json`, which will hide the Pinboard item for all users.
-Refer to this [section](/site-administration/user-interface-customization/) for customizing the `custom_ui.json` file.
+4. Hide the `Pinboards` option by setting the **ShowMenu** to **false** for the node **Pinboard** in the `custom_ui.json`.
+This will hide the Pinboard item for all users.
+Please refer to this [section](/site-administration/user-interface-customization/) for information on customizing the `custom_ui.json` file.

    ![Hide Pinboard](/static/assets/faq/images/pinboard-hide.png#max-width=30%)

    ![Hide Pinboard in Bold BI](/static/assets/faq/images/hide-pinboard-bold-bi.png)

-5. For example, if the user has any kind of permission in data sources in the sense, it will show data sources option.
+5. For example, if the user has any type of permission for data sources, it will display the option for data sources.

    ![Data source Permission User](/static/assets/faq/images/data-source-permission-login.png)

 ### Dashboard Dependent Menus:

-If the user has permission to **Create Dashboard**, its dependent menu options **Add Dashboard and Publish** will be shown.
-In contrast, if the user has any other dashboard-related permissions (like Read, (Read and Write), and (Read, Write, and Delete)), then both options will not be shown.
+If the user has permission to **create a dashboard**, the dependent menu options **Add Dashboard and Publish** will be shown.
+However, if the user has any other dashboard-related permissions (such as Read, Read and Write, or Read, Write, and Delete), then both options will not be shown.

    ![Dashboard Dependent Menus](/static/assets/faq/images/create-dashboard-permission-menu-items.png)